HL7/davinci-deqm/input/pagecontent/StructureDefinition-gaps-detectedissue-deqm-intro.md

 **Each {{site.data.structuredefinitions.[id].type}} must have:**

-1. A DetectedIssue code hardcoded to "care-gap"
+1. A DetectedIssue code from the DEQM Gaps In Care DetectedIssue Type Value Set
-1. References the measure the detected issue applies to
+1. References either a DEQM Individual Measure Report or a GuidanceResponse
 1. Reference to patient for which the detected issue applies